hpssjellis/tedx-feb-2026-educational-duality/README.md

 If students can calculate, they can question.
 If they can reason, they can verify.
-If they can persist, they can remain awake.
+If they can persist, they can remain alert.

 Education’s responsibility is not to slow technology down.
 It is to ensure humans grow strong enough to stand next to it.